Your cart

 Our Testing Experience

-Mia took the next run on this Menards mattress because her lighter frame exposes pressure problems sharply.
-She lasted one full night on her side, then switched to the gel foam option.
-Her phrase in the morning was direct: “Fine for a quick crash, not for a full week,” especially around her outer hip and shoulder.
-She felt the quilted top flatten under her instead of forming that soft pocket she usually wants.
-Her back-sleep moments felt neutral but not relaxing.
+Mia ran the next stretch because her lighter frame makes pressure issues obvious.
+She lasted one full night on her side, then moved to the gel foam bed.
+In the morning she summed it up: “Fine for a quick crash, not for a full week,” especially at her outer hip and shoulder.
+Back sleeping felt neutral, but not particularly relaxing.

 Pros & Cons